-Level 3 investments include real estate, infrastructure, private equity and some derivative contracts.
+Level 3 investments include real estate, infrastructure, private equity, private debt, certain public equities and some derivative contracts.
 For these investments, trading activity is infrequent and fair values are derived using valuation techniques.
 The significant inputs used in the pricing models, such as occupancy rates, capitalization rates and discount rates are either non-observable or based on significant assumptions.